Carl Schleicher

-Carl Schleicher (born Cölestin Schleicher, 1825 – October 2, 1903) was a realistic painter from the 19th century.
+Carl Schleicher (born Cölestin Schleicher, 1825 – October 2, 1903) was a realistic painter of the 19th century.

 Life

 Schleicher was born in Lemberg (now Lviv), but he acquired his education in the field of painting mainly in Vienna between the years 1860 and 1870.
 He was a student of the Austrian painter Ferdinand Georg Waldmüller.

 Schleicher is especially known for portrait paintings of faces, as well as interpretive paintings of rabbis who study the Talmud.
 A considerable amount of his paintings are oil paintings.

 His paintings are an authentic record of Jewish culture and customs, as well as the rabbinic form of learning.
 These paintings have been exhibited several times at the Austrian Art Club (Österreichisches Kunstverein).

 Schleicher's paintings are both interpretive and precise.
 He is depicting the pointed scholastic atmosphere of the Jewish rabbis studying the Talmud.
 One can see the heat of the debate on the faces and movements of the characters.

 Schleicher died in Padua, Kingdom of Italy, in 1903.